Halloween shouldn’t have to be expensive, try these tactics to keep the cost of your costume down.

 You can also swap costumes with friends, particularly useful if you’ve children’s costumes that no longer fit.
 Better yet incorporate actual recycling by repurposing rubbish into your outfit, as Daisy May Cooper did to eye-catching effect at the Bafta TV Awards earlier this year.

 A sense of humour can go a long way to masking the fact your costume is very cheap.
 Want a breakfast pun on Halloween?
-This Cereal Killer costume is simple to make, and this Netflix and Chill outfit works if you buy a Netflix T-shirt from Red Bubble.
+This Cereal Killer costume is simple to make.
 You could even go as a duo with one t-shirt of each part of the phrase.

 Go as a unit